tektoncd/community/teps/0060-remote-resource-resolution.md

 state and type annotation.
 3. At this point the flow splits depending on which mode the project is running in:
-  * In `ResourceRequest` mode:
+  * In `ResolutionRequest` mode:
-    1. The shim reconciler creates a `ResourceRequest` object with a `resolution.tekton.dev/type` label and params.
+    1. The shim reconciler creates a `ResolutionRequest` object with a `resolution.tekton.dev/type` label and params.
-    2. The `ResourceRequest` reconciler initializes the object's condition to `Succeeded/Unknown`.
+    2. The `ResolutionRequest` reconciler initializes the object's condition to `Succeeded/Unknown`.
-    3. The resolver reconcilers check if they can resolve the `ResourceRequest` by filtering on its type label.
+    3. The resolver reconcilers check if they can resolve the `ResolutionRequest` by filtering on its type label.
     4. A matching resolver reconciler performs the work needed to fetch the resource's content.
-    5. The resolver reconciler updates the `ResourceRequest` with the resolved data in its `status.data` field.
+    5. The resolver reconciler updates the `ResolutionRequest` with the resolved data in its `status.data` field.
-    6. The `ResourceRequest` reconciler observes the populated `status.data` and updates the object's condition to `Succeeded/True`.
+    6. The `ResolutionRequest` reconciler observes the populated `status.data` and updates the object's condition to `Succeeded/True`.
   * In `ClusterInterceptor` mode: